 After the AP has moved to Spec, DP_1 , DP_2 , which contains the noun, can undergo remnant movement to a position higher in the clausal spine, stranding the AP in DP_1 .
-This remnant movement results in discontinuous DPs like the one in (26).
+This remnant movement results in discontinuous DPs like the one in (37).

-Mukton [DP2 korkhyá-na] mai-go [DP1 lurî tDP2 -na] -lo chái os-ga.
+(37) Mukton [${DP_2}$ korkhyá-na] mai-go [${DP_1}$ lurî t{DP_2} -na] -lo chái os-ga.
 Mukton child-DAT rice-ACC tender -DAT -FOC eat CAUS-PFV 'Mukton fed rice to a newborn baby.'

-Here, DP_2 contains the NP and an instance of D, and DP_1 , which remains lower in the structure, contains the previously moved AP as well as an instance of D. This means that there are two instances of D which are linearly non-adjacent.
-In this structure, both instances of D expone case and they both surface as the dative marker -na, resulting in the pattern of case doubling.
+Here, DP_2 contains the NP and an instance of D, and DP_1 , which remains lower in the structure, contains the previously moved AP as well as an instance of D. This means that there are two instances of D that are linearly non-adjacent.
+In this structure, both instances of D expone case and they both surface as the dative marker -na, resulting in the pattern of case matching.
+Instances where a DP is split into more than two pieces would be derived by positing additional DP shells with movement to the specifier of each DP and multiple instances of remnant movement.
+Since each piece would contain an instance of D, all pieces of the DP could match in case.